NorwegianVeterinaryInstitute/DemultiplexRawSequenceData/README.md

 ```
 $ md5sum -c <tar.md5>
 ```
-If the output says 'OK',
-Change the persmission on the files:
+If the output says 'OK',Change the persmission on the files:
 ```
 $ chmod 444 <tar> <tar.md5>
 ```